cfccfelipe/Postgresql-Advanced-Onboarding-Kit/docs/quest_3_DBMS_Performance.md

 # ⚙️ Performance & Integrity – ProjectPulse

 This document outlines the performance, integrity, and access strategies applied to the ProjectPulse PostgreSQL schema.
-It includes indexing, DBMS tuning, constraints, partitioning, and materialized views to support scalable collaboration, audit resilience, and onboarding clarity.
+It includes indexing, DBMS tuning, constraints, partitioning, and materialized views to support scalable collaboration and onboarding clarity.

 ---